wendy-lu464/demos/_posts/2023-03-22-battleship.md

 The game has three phases.

 1. **Setup**: Each player has a board and a set of 5 ships.
 Players place their ships on their board.
 They can't see where their opponent's ships are.
 2. **Game loop**: On their turn, the player picks a square on their opponent's board to fire at.
-If a ship is in that square, they can fire again, otherwise their turn ends.
 A ship sinks when all the squares it's in has been fired at.
 3. **Ending**: A player wins once they sink all of their opponent's ships.

 ## Features